 How intersections are chosen to be enforced with Red Light Cameras

 Reducing the Most Dangerous Types of Crashes

-Analyses of Chicago’s red-light equipped intersections conducted by CDOT found that dangerous angle crashes were reduced by an average of nearly 30% when a high angle crash rate intersection was equipped with red-light cameras.
+Analyses of Chicago’s Red Light Camera-equipped intersections found that dangerous angle crashes were reduced by an average of more than 47% when an intersection was equipped with red-light cameras.

-Rear-end crashes were found to increase on average at red-light camera equipped intersections.
-Rear-end crashes are more likely to result in minor injuries or property damage.
-The safety goal of the red-light program remains focused on reducing the most dangerous crashes.
+The safety goal of the program remains focused on reducing the most dangerous crashes.
 Rear-end crashes tend to decrease in frequency as driver behavior changes over time to comply with the red-light traffic laws.